S-a-m-K/cyclistic_case_study/README.md

 - Members prefer to use the bikes on weekdays during rush hour.
 That is, between 7-8 a.m. and 4-6 p.m.

-- Members ride more frequently but for shorter distances.
+- Members ride more frequently but for shorter distances

-- Members often use stations near residential and commercial areas.
+- Members often use stations near residential and commercial areas

-- Casuals use the bike sharing company more often on weekends and more in the spring than in the winter.
+- Casuals use the bike sharing company more often on weekends and more in the spring than in the winter

-- Casuals ride less frequently but for longer distances.
+- Casuals ride less frequently but for longer distances

-- Casuals often use recreational areas as starting and ending stations.
+- Casuals often use recreational areas as starting and ending stations

+# Act

+Now that the differences between members and casuals have been clearly identified, a marketing strategy can be developed to convince casuals to become members.

+For example, this could be: